ipfs/ipfs-docs/docs/concepts/glossary.md

 Direct Connection Upgrade through Relay (DCUtR) protocol enables [hole punching](#hole-punching) for NAT traversal when port forwarding is not possible.
 A peer will coordinate with the counterparty using a [relayed connection](#circuit-relay-v2), to upgrade to a direct connection through a NAT/firewall whenever possible.
 [More about DCUtR](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md)

+### Delegate routing node

+GO-IPFS nodes with their API ports exposed and some HTTP API commands accessible.
+JS-IPFS nodes use them to query the DHT and also publish content without having to actually run DHT logic on their own.
+See [Delegate routing](../concepts/nodes/#types)

 ### DHT

 A _Distributed Hash Table_ (DHT) is a distributed key-value store where keys are cryptographic hashes.
 In IPFS, each peer is responsible for a subset of the IPFS DHT.
 [More about DHT](dht.md)